 Clear their own plates.
 A two-year-old can easily grab her plate and bring it to the kitchen.

-2. Unpack the groceries.
+Unpack the groceries.
 When you set your grocery bags on the floor, expect eager toddlers to want to join in the fun.
-They unpack, you put away is the easiest way to run this task train.
+Especially if you have a shelf designated just for them.

 photo: Tim Pierce via Flickr

-9. Boil water.
-Teach your second or third grader this gateway kitchen skill and before you know it, she’ll be cooking up pasta, hard-boiling an egg and steaming brocco—scratch that—green beans while you prepare the main course!
+Boil water.
+Teach your second or third grader this gateway kitchen skill and before you know it, she’ll be cooking up pasta, hard-boiling an egg and steaming broccoli—scratch that—green beans while you prepare the main course!

-10. Plan a meal.
+Plan a meal.
 Sit back and breathe easy, your kidlet’s got this one.
 Once he’s ten, he can plan the family dinner and write out the grocery list too!
 Driving to the store … well, that’s up to you.